nemec/nemec.github.io/_drafts/2020-09-11-osint-glossary.md

 By analogy, think of it like phoning somebody up and telling them, "I want amazon.com".
 They download amazon.com into HTML files, put them on a flash drive, and mail you the flash drive.
 Plug that into your PC and you can open the HTML in your browser - bang! you've got a webpage.
 Obviously the tor network does this a lot faster than shipping physical mail and with a lot more detail, but it has many of the same qualities:
 * Amazon does not know that you were the one who requested the web page (assuming you're not logged in)
 * Your ISP doesn't know that you visited Amazon

+However, the security of tor goes even further than that.
+After all, your friend now knows about your acute interest in Barney memorabilia and he's in a great position to tell all of your other friends about your deepest secret.
+The next bit of security is known as "Onion Routing", which is an analogy to the many layers of an onion and it's used to hide a message in a way that the receiver doesn't know who the sender is.
+The way this works is that the tor network publishes a directory of nodes on the network - couriers, if you will.

+#TODO image of a chain of couriers

+Your
+tor-enabled browser chooses a route from the directory that passes between multiple couriers and, using [asymmetric cryptography](#asymmetric-cryptography), _encrypts_ the message using the encryption keys from each courier.
+It starts backwards on the route, first encrypting your message with the keys of the final destination.
+Then that encrypted message is encrypted again with the keys of the last courier in the chain, and _that_ output is encrypted again by the keys of the next courier.
+This continues repeatedly until the single message has been encrypted by the keys of every courier.

+#TODO image of encrypted layers

+Your message is now buried within multiple layers of encryption and only _one_ courier has the ability to unlock each layer.
+You pass this message off to the first courier, who has the keys to unlock the first layer.
+Once that's done, only one other courier can unlock the next layer so they pass the message off to them.
+This, too, happens repeatedly until your message reaches the final destination and they unlock and read your message.
+Due to all of the layers, each courier only knows two identities - the person they _received_ the message from and the person they _gave_ the message to.
+With a long enough chain of couriers, there is no way for the person reading your unencrypted message to know it was you who sent it - a truly anonymous message.

+Keep in mind, this only works properly if you don't identify yourself _within_ the message you've sent to the other party.
+Tor may be able to hide that you're accessing a website, but if you log in to that website, you're sending them directly your username and password - so in that case it's quite easy for the website to connect the dots and realize who you are.

 ## Deep Web